 Improve Access for Canadians

 Musculoskeletal conditions are among the leading causes of disability, costs, and absenteeism in Canada.
-Chiropractors, as Canada’s spine, muscle and nervous system experts experts, play a central role in providing Canadians with the care they need.
+Chiropractors, as Canada’s spine, muscle and nervous system experts, play a central role in providing Canadians with the care they need.
 We can do more to improve access to chiropractic care.

 The federal government is Canada’s fifth-largest provider of health services.
 The CCA works with the federal government to build an understanding of the value of chiropractic care for those Canadians who receive their health services through federal funding, including our military, veterans, and first nations and Inuits.
 For more information on current coverage, please visit Chiropractic Coverage.

 Improving Access to Chiropractic Care for the Canadian Forces

 Musculoskeletal injuries in the Canadian Forces, primarily in backs and knees, are causing serious health challenges for the Canadian military and are responsible for 53% of all medical releases.
 The prevalence of lower back pain among the military is twice the general public, and overall musculoskeletal conditions are the leading reason for non-deployment and medical release.

-The Canadian Forces would benefit from an musculoskeletal Strategy, modelled on the CF’s Mental Health Strategy that would take form in a shared plan of action and policies to address both the prevention and appropriate management of musculoskeletal conditions, including chiropractic, in the Canadian Forces.
+The Canadian Forces would benefit from a musculoskeletal Strategy, modelled on the CF’s Mental Health Strategy that would take form in a shared plan of action and policies to address both the prevention and appropriate management of musculoskeletal conditions, including chiropractic, in the Canadian Forces.